Drfeelgood16/Obsidian-Vault/History Vault/People/Graham Hancock/Debate with Flint Dibble.md

 **F:** In archaeology we often do this thing called ground truthing.
 Case in point is in Histria where we found the road with magnetometry.
 But before we concluded that the magnetometry was accurate or not we actually dug trenches to test it.
 This is the case with all remote sensing you always do the work to test your interpretation.
 Because as scientists you constantly question you interpretation in case it is wrong.

+**Summary 9:**

+**G:** The paper written by Danny Hilman et al. is a serious work that shows that there are underground tunnels in Gunung Padang and that the site itself dates to around 25 000 years ago.
+This paper needs to be taken seriously, not dogged on and dismissed as it has been.

+**F:** There are several methodological faults in the paper, which is why it has been retracted.
+For one there could be several reasons for the area of low resonance, even the authors themselves are not sure it is a chamber.
+Drilling cores ten meters underground next to monuments on the surfaces, finding and dating the carbon in these cores and exclaiming that the monument is that old is not proper dating.
+You need to prove some way that the earth that you tested has anything to do with the monument because if you dig down 10 meters anywhere on earth you are most likely going to find earth that is about 25 000 years old.

+---

 **G:** Back to my presentation of how Flint and his colleagues have immense influence on the media and culture.

-\[Shows tweet about an article about how search algorithms favour reward good faith critique using *Ancient Apocalypse* as a case study.]
+Graham then shows a tweet about an article about how search algorithms favour reward good faith critique using *Ancient Apocalypse* as a case study.

 \[Next slide cites a google "People also ask" tab that links to a guardian article that misquotes Dibble as saying.]